Cariacica

 Cariacica is a municipality in the state of Espírito Santo, Brazil, part of the Greater Vitória metropolitan area.

-Location
+Its privileged location makes Cariacica an important center between the coast and the mountainous region of Espírito Santo, being crossed by highways BR-262 and BR-101, and by important railways such as the Vitória a Minas Railway and the Leopoldina Railway.

+Geography

 Cariacica is located 10 km northwest of Vitória, the capital of the state.
 It has a population of 383,917 (2020) and forms part of the Greater Vitória metropolitan area.

 The municipality contains the 2910 ha Duas Bocas Biological Reserve, created in 1991 to protect part of the water supply.

 History

 Before the arrival of the colonists to this area, Tupiniquim Indians made this area their home.
 The name "Cariacica" comes from their language, meaning "the arrival of white men".
 Cariacica was created as a district of Vitória on 18 December 1837.
 Its full name as it was given by the Catholic Church is "Freguesia de São João Batista de Cariacica", after Saint John the Baptist, the patron saint of the town.
 On 30 December 1890 Cariacica separated fully from the municipality of Vitória, becoming the capital of its own municipality.
 Since 24 July 1971 Saint John the Baptist's day has been the city's commemorative day.